The Born approximation for the fixed energy Calder\'on problem: Introduction

 The elements of $\cB_d$ are radial distributions in $\IB^d$ that coincide with $L^1$ functions in a neighborhood of the boundary of $\IB^d$.
 This implies that the extension by zero of a distribution in $\cB_d $ is an element of $\cE'_\rad(\R^d)$.
 In this way, when convenient, $\cB_d$ can be identified with a subset of $\cE'_\rad(\R^d)$.
 We adopt this perspective in a few points in this work, for example, to define the moments and the Fourier transform of elements of $\cB_d$ using \eqref{e:moment_distributions} and \eqref{eq:Fourier_distribution}.
+Note that \eqref{eq:difac} allows us to extend $\d\Phi^\ka_0$ to $\cB_d$.